Muadh-Adekunle-Monsuru/400L-Notes/CPS 405/Introduction to Artificial Intelligence.md

 ### Route-Finding Problem

 This serves as an example of applying problem formulation to determine paths or solutions.
+10000000000

+time complexity:
+$$O(b^d)$$
+Space complexity:
+$$O(b_m)$$
+m is the maximum depth of the tree

+Emergent behaviour
+flocking
+influence mapping
+only computer details path for visible agents manage task assignement obstacle avoidance trigger system